karlmdavis/justdavis-karl/content/blog/drafts/2015-06-14-rps_tourney_work_log.md

 >
 > [Three or four weeks pass...]
 >
 > Marty the Manager: "Christy, the customer was expecting Project Foo to be delivered already!
-What do you mean you need another week or so?"
+When will you be done with it?"
 >
-> Christy the Coder: "Wait, you didn't actually make a commitment to them about it, did you‽ That was just an estimate – not a promise!"
+> Christy the Coder: "Wait... that number I gave you back then was just an estimate – not a promise.
+You didn't make a commitment to the customer we'd have it done already‽"
 >
 > Marty the Manager: "What do you mean that it was __just__ an estimate‽ The customer has to be able to rely on the timelines we provide them!"

-There are two really striking things about this entire mess: the miscommunication on both sides, and how lousy a job we coders all do on producing real estimates.
-Between these two problems, it's no wonder how much stress we all all suffer from project planning and the blame game of missed deadlines.
+There are two really striking things about this entire mess: the miscommunication on both sides, and how lousy a job we coders all do at producing real estimates.
+Between these two problems, it's no wonder how much stress we all suffer from project planning and the blame game of missed deadlines.

+## Getting on the Same Page

-The miscommunication is poisonous.
-Because we can't understand and agree on what the words "estimates" and "commitments" mean and what the differences between them are, we all quickly learn that we can't trust each other in these kinds of conversations.
+Miscommunication is poisonous.
+If we can't understand and agree on what the words "estimates" and "commitments" each mean and what the differences between them are, we all quickly learn that we can't trust each other in these kinds of conversations.
 If Christy and Marty want to solve their problems, they're going to have to sit down and spend some time working through this.

-## Breaking the Cycle

 From here on out, I'm going to use the following definitions: